// I may earn money from the companies mentioned in this post. //

 Full confession, we did not take advantage of Rider Switch the first time we visited a Disney park and I'm still kicking myself.

-Doing Rider Switch allows Melanie to ride most rides TWICE while one parent cares for Finn (who is too short for them).
+Doing Rider Switch allowed Melanie to ride most rides TWICE while one parent cared for Finn (who was too short for them at the time).

 Rider Switch is a fantastic way to get the most bang for your Disney buck so DO IT.